batuhangonenc/solutions-for-cs/README.md

 - reverse (), prints doubly linked list to root by end.

-- change_at ( int pos, datatype arg ), changes the value of node in the position to given arg.
+- change_at ( datatype arg, int pos ), changes the value of node in the position to given arg.

 - push_front ( datatype arg ), adds a node with arg to front of the list.